sshifteh/BigData_Analytics/README.md

 *******************************************************

 Project 5:
-This project is a from Peter Sergio Fløgstads tutorial about building a neural network in tensor flow.
+This project is from Peter Sergio Fløgstad's tutorial about building a neural network in tensor flow.
 As of now the placeholders, variables, operations, softmax, cost and optimization part is done.
 In works is the sessions part.
+Files are:
+ML_tensorflow_HRdata.py : this file contains the code for the building of the neural network.

+HR_comma_sep.csv: this is the dataset used
 *******************************************************